 This introductory course spans five 1.5 hours sessions, and focuses on effective and efficient searching skills of the various medical and health-related resources.
-It also includes an introduction to the evidence-based practice concept and where and how to locate such documents, in addition on how to design a high sensitive search strategy for systematic reviews.
+It also includes an introduction to the evidence-based practice concept and where and how to locate such documents, in addition to how to design a high sensitive search strategy for systematic reviews.
 Delivery of this course is through a mixture of live demonstration, hands-on exercises, and solving clinical scenarios.
-Offered only in Summer.